 Becky Jordan 2019

-Becky is part of the Executive Management Team at St Eds.
+Becky is the Interim General Manager at St Eds, covering maternity.
+She has been part of the Senior Management Team at St Eds for 2 years.
 She originally joined the team in Marketing and Communications and is still heavily involved in marketing, organising and attending events and fundraising for the charity.
 Becky is passionate about supporting young people to achieve their potential, and is constantly looking for new opportunities to support the students in this.

 Amy